-The Best Reef Safe Sunscreen Brands For Your Travels
+What Is The Best Reef Safe Sunscreen in 2021?

 1. Kokua Brand Hawaiian Natural Zinc Sunscreen

 If you’re looking for the best reef-safe sunscreen, a good place to look is with a company where the coral reefs have been hardest hit.
-Kokua Brand is a Hawaiian-based suncare company that has a vested interested in keeping the Hawaiian coral reefs safe.
+Kokua Brand is a Hawaiian-based suncare company that has a vested interest in keeping the Hawaiian coral reefs safe.
 This premium SPF 50 sunscreen uses a non-nano zinc oxide base.
-The unique and well crafted tropical sunscreen is water-proof, sweat-resistant, and rubs on clear without a greasy, sticky film.
+The unique and well-crafted tropical sunscreen is water-proof, sweat-resistant, and rubs on clear without a greasy, sticky film.

 Kokua Brand Hawaiian natural zinc sunscreen does not contain any oxybenzone or octinoxate as these ingredients are banned in Hawaii.
 Instead of damaging the skin, this reef-safe sunscreen revitalizes it with 23 antioxidants, spirulina, kukui nut oil, macadamia nut oil, and more.